Superlinear drift in consensus-based optimization with condensation phenomena

-In kinetic models for bosons, such as the Kaniadakis--Quarati or Bose--Einstein Fokker--Planck equations, it is well established that the formation of finite-time singularities depends on a critical balance between the degeneracy exponent $\alpha$ and the spatial dimension $d\ge1$.
-In particular, condensation phenomena may occur when $\alpha > \frac{2}{d}$, while for $\alpha \leq \frac{2}{d}$ the diffusion is strong enough to prevent the formation of singularities.
-See, for instance, \cite{CHR,BAGT}.
+In kinetic models for bosons, such as the Kaniadakis--Quarati or Bose--Einstein Fokker--Planck equations, it is known that the formation of finite-time singularities depends on a critical balance between the exponent $\alpha\ge0$ and the spatial dimension $d \ge 1$.
+In particular, condensation phenomena may occur when $\alpha > \frac{2}{d}$, whereas for $\alpha \le \frac{2}{d}$ the diffusion is sufficiently strong to prevent the formation of singularities; see, for instance, \cite{CHR,BAGT}.

 Although proving an analogous result for our superlinear consensus model \eqref{eq:FP-multiD} is challenging due to its nonlocal structure, this observation suggests the existence of a dimension-dependent critical threshold which may have a negative impact on the application of the model to high dimensional optimization problems.
 This motivates the one-dimensional analysis of Section \ref{sec:meanfield} and the subsequent marginal-based formulation discussed in Section~\ref{sec:marginal}.